jellyfin-archive/jellyfin-docs/docs/contributor-docs/contributing-code.md

 1. Make your changes and commits to this local feature branch.

-1. Repeat step 1 once your done your work, to ensure you have no conflicts with other work done since you stated.
+1. Repeat step 1 on your local feature branch once you're done your work, to ensure you have no conflicts with other work done since you stated.

 1. Push up your local feature branch to your GitHub fork:
     `git push --set-upstream origin my-feature`